jenga/jenga.github.io/about.md

 title: About me
 ---

 I am a Data Scientist focusing on the application of data towards decision-making in healthcare.
 At heart, I am a generalist seeking to apply a data-driven approach to life.
-My studies and experience span software development, data analytics, bioinformatics, neuroscience, computational biology, and machine learning.
-While no longer a student (finally!), I am always seeking to learn new things.
+My studies and experience span:

+- software development
+- analytics
+- bioinformatics
+- neuroscience
+- computational biology
+- machine learning
+- clinical research

 > "Let my dataset change your mindset" - Hans Rosling